4www/r4bsky/README_R4Bsky.md

 Overview
 - Login with Bluesky (OAuth) and manage a personal collection of music links stored on atproto as custom records (`com.radio4000.track`).
-- Browse your saved tracks, search users, follow/unfollow, and see a timeline mix of followed users’ R4 tracks.
+- Browse your saved tracks, search users, follow/unfollow, and enjoy the built-in player.
+(Shared timeline to return soon.)

 Run
 - Dev: `npm run dev` (use HTTPS or loopback client id is handled automatically)